smash-edin/twixplorer/preprocessing/solr/README.md

    If the error message "Port is already being used" printed, then check if another service uses the port number you identified above, or if Solr is already running with this Port.
+   If you got an error message due to Java version, please check [Java's official website](https://www.java.com/), and the [Oracle's java JDK](https://www.oracle.com/uk/java/technologies/downloads/#jdk23).

-4. To create a new collection, aka core, run the following command:
+5. To create a new collection, aka core, run the following command:

    ```
    python solr_controller.py -d add -c new_core